ats-mods/Stormwalker/README.md

 -  **5x** speed mode.
 Available as additional UI button and the **5** keybind.
 Gotta go fast!
 - Access Consumption control using the new hotkey **I**
 - Easily place Paths by pressing **P**
+- **Ctrl+Right Click** workers in a building to schedule them to leave their position as soon as their next production cycle finishes
+- You can now set a limit on the amount of villagers allowed in an individual house

 ## Installation